Empower Your Practice

 Frequently Asked Questions

 Most medical practices see patient retention rates between 60% and 70%.
-Aiming for a rate above 70% is a reasonable goal for most clinics, and any significant drop below 60% warrants a review of your patient experience, communication processes, and scheduling efficiency.
+Aiming for a rate above 70% is a reasonable goal for most clinics.
+Any significant drop below 60% warrants a review of your patient experience, communication processes, and scheduling efficiency.

-Telehealth reduces the barriers that stop patients from attending follow-up appointments, particularly for routine check-ins, prescription renewals, and care management visits.
+Telehealth reduces the barriers that stop patients from attending follow-up appointments, particularly for routine check-ins and prescription renewals.
 When patients can access care conveniently from home, they are far less likely to disengage between visits or switch to a more accessible provider.

 Patient satisfaction measures how a patient feels about a specific visit or interaction.
 Patient loyalty measures whether they keep coming back, follow through on treatment plans, and recommend your practice to others.
 Loyal patients drive long-term revenue growth in a way that satisfied but inactive patients simply do not.